Hydrophytes are well adapted to aquatic environments.

-It is a floating aquatic herb found in ponds and lakes.
+It is a floating aquatic herb (Hydrophytes) found in ponds and lakes.
 When the water level is low the plant may become rooted in the mud.
 It grows by means of offsets, which bear nodes.
 The leaves and roots are borne at the nodes in clusters.
-Leave are kidney shaped or rhomboidal outline, aerial and with swollen petioles.
+Leave are the kidney-shaped or rhomboidal outline, aerial and with swollen petioles.
 The roots are pinkish or brownish in color.

 The stem, offset, is spongy and with the help of inflated petioles of large leaves make the plant buoyant.
 The roots act as balancers.
 The leaves possess water-proof cuticular covering and have shining or glossy surface.
 They bear stomata and palisade parenchyma.

 4. Potamogeton crispus